 - The best VR games money can buy

 To make life easier, Oculus has released a free Compatibility Tool that quickly scans your system and lets you know whether your system meets the VR headset's requirements.
-Download and install the app, then decide whether you want to send system information to Oculus to help improve its software in the future.
+Download and install the Compatibility Tool, then decide whether you want to send system information to Oculus to help improve its software in the future.
 This includes innocuous information like your operating system and browser, but might also include your IP address and other apps and games installed on your PC.

 The check itself takes under a minute, and once it's complete you'll see a list of ticks and/or crosses indicating whether your hardware and software meets the minimum requirements.
 You can expand each of these to see what you have currently installed, and anything you need to upgrade.